Shakour-Data/ProjectManagement/Docs/SystemDesign/03_implementation_plan.md

 # Implementation Plan

-*Last updated: 2024-06-10*
+*Last updated: 2024-07-27*

 ## Overview

-This document presents a detailed and comprehensive implementation plan for the Project Management Tool, outlining the technologies, architecture, development methodology, key components, and phased development roadmap aligned with the current project direction and goals.
+This document presents a detailed and comprehensive implementation plan for the ProjectManagement system, outlining the technologies, architecture, development methodology, key components, and phased development roadmap aligned with the current project direction and goals.

 ## Technology Stack